New York City General Membership Branch Bylaws

 - GMB Officers must be in and remain in good standing as defined by Article V Section 1 of the IWW Constitution.
 If any Officer falls more than two (2) months behind on their dues, they shall be given the option of catching up or being replaced.

 - All Officers are asked to report monthly in writing and attend regular branch meetings.
-It is asked that for non-organizing matters reports be published via the e-mail list and available at the meeting.
+It is asked that for non-organizing matters reports be made available over internal GMB communications platforms and at branch meetings.

 - All Officers are subject to recall by referendum.